-It is possible to include images into the rendered form of a Markdown article.
+It is possible to include images into the rendered form of a Markdown file.

-Please refer to the article on Screenshots on how to use and include images in the Codeberg documentation.
+Please refer to the article on Screenshots to learn how to use and include images in the Codeberg documentation.

 The syntax of including images is similar to the syntax of links.

 The image link consists of three parts:

 - The alternative text - is added to the